Maciej001/BackboneRailsDemo-Rails4/README.md

 # BackboneRails.com Demo App Updated for Rails 4

-Basic updating of BackboneRails.com Episode 6 Demo App to Rails 4.
+Basic updating of BackboneRails.com Episode 6 Demo App to Rails 4 with a few minor additions.

 ## Key Differences